To blog or not to blog….

 - It can showcase God as the expert.

 Blogging experts remind us, “Focus your blogs;” “Target your audience.”
 So what is my focus?
-Here’s what I hope my blogs focus on: encouragement–precisely, encouraging others, heart to heart.
-Most of the time the content is devotionally driven.
+Here’s what I hope my blogs focus on: encouragement–precisely, encouraging others, heart to heart, particularly toward intimacy with God.
+Most of the time the content is devotional driven.
 And who is my audience?
 Like my personal journaling, maybe only One, but I hope the blogs also encourage you–whoever you are, whatever you do.

 Should You Start a Blog?

 But what about you?
 Should you start a blog?
 You may or may not be a writer.
-If you are an author, check out Thomas Umstattd’s blog at authortechtips.com.
+If you are an author, check out Thomas Umstattd’s blog at Author Media.
 In addition to his posts on blogging, he offers plenty of helpful technical tips for authors.
-On my resource page I’ve listed more helpful blogs on writing as well, like Steve Laube’s or Chip MacGregor’s blog.
+On my resource page I’ve listed more helpful blogs on writing as well, like my agent, Steve Laube’s blog .

 But if you’re not an author and have no desire to write professionally, and if you have no reason to “market” a product or service, remember that you can still use blogging to effectively connect with people by sharing your own unique thoughts.
 Obviously, blogging is not just “journaling.”
-I found support blogs for cancer survivors, helps for Moms like Jill Savage’s blog or MOPS (Mothers of Preschoolers), as well as tips by expert gardeners like Allan Becker.
+I found support blogs for cancer survivors, as well as helps for Moms like Jill Savage’s blog or MOPS (Mothers of Preschoolers).
 Even with all the social networking sites, scores of people still enjoy personal blogging.

 Each One, Encourage One